 Few criminals built a record as long or as celebrated as Henry Tufts.
 While history of the colonial era tends to focus on the heroes, there were also miscreants.
 There’s little doubt Henry Tufts was one of them.
 It’s a fact that he celebrated in his autobiography: A narrative of the life, adventures, travels and sufferings of Henry Tufts : now residing at Lemington, in the district of Maine.

-And Lydia was no doubt bewitching: she would have nine children with Henry before they were through.
-The couple moved to the small town of Lee, N.H. and Tufts was soon in trouble for robbing a store.
-Despite trying to burn the jail in an escape attempt, the prosecutor offered him a deal.
+And Lydia no doubt bewitched him.
+She would have nine children with Henry before they split up.
+The couple moved to the small town of Lee, N.H., and Tufts soon got into trouble for robbing a store.
+Though he tried to burn the jail in an escape attempt, the prosecutor offered him a deal.
 If he would serve three months on a ship and pay his wages as a fine, he would avoid further punishment.

 After the war, Tufts turned his talents to impersonation.
 First he posed as a medicine man, using some of the training he had received while with the Indians.
 Then he became a minister, for which he relied on his gift of bluster and bull****.

 Tufts’ ministering produced an interesting confrontation in Maine.
-He rose to give a stirring sermon to the congregation, which was enraptured except for one woman.
+He rose to give a stirring sermon to the congregation, enraptured except for one woman.
 She said that when Tufts first entered the service: “he first surveyed my face, then my feet, then my whole person in such a carnal way and manner, that I perceived he had the devil in his heart.”

-If you can believe his 1807 autobiography, Tufts said he then spent his remaining years in Limington, Maine as a farmer and healer -- his criminal career finally ended.
+If you can believe his 1807 autobiography, Tufts said he then spent his remaining years in Limington, Maine, as a farmer and healer — his criminal career finally ended.

 This story about Henry Tufts was updated in 2022.